ChromedomeDesign/reactApp/README.md

 - [ ] Feature Placeholder

+Update this section as necessary for each project.
-See the [open issues](https://github.com/lawremp/reactApp/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/ChromedomeDesign/react-template) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>